 Best apps to learn Thai

 Are you learning Thai from scratch?
 Do you want to learn Thai fast?
 We’ve written an article about apps just for that.
 To find out more, read about the top 12 apps to learn Thai.

 Meanwhile, here are some of my favourite apps to learn Thai on the go.

 Learn Thai – Phrasebook – Wondering how to say How much is this? or My name is… in Thai?
 This phrasebook includes phrases pronounced by natives as well as an option to playback the audio at a slower pace.
 The best part?
 You do not need the internet!

 Pimsleur – This app is no stranger to us language learners.
-Pimsleur delivers structured lessons using an effective teaching method, the Pimsleur Method.
-If you’re looking to learn Thai fast and effectively, you can head over to Pimsleur to try it out.
-They have a seven-day trial where you get access to the full course for free.
+Pimsleur delivers audio-focused lessons using an effective teaching method, the Pimsleur Method.
+If you’re looking to learn conversational Thai fast and effectively, you can head over to Pimsleur to try it out.
+Here’s an offer for you: Try Pimsleur Thai absolutely FREE today!